Kayli/logspub/dev/datascience-ml.md

 - ani: artificial narrow intelligence
 - agi: artificial general intelligence

-- features: are usually represented as columns in a dataset
+- features: variables (columns) that are used as input to a machine learning model
+- labels: target or output variables (columns) in a supervised learning problem

 - deep learning
   - model has multiple layers of learned representations, which makes it superior to other models